springxu0800/Linux.Howto-EGLFS-Mali-LimaPanfrost-NoX/README.md

 * select keyboard key "enter" if needed

 * You can inspect the installed dirs or tar.xz
-* and/or optionally install it local too
+* and/or optionally install it local too, after DESTDIR is unset.

 ```

 cd  qtbase
 make install

 ```